benjamin-bader/hyperjs/README.md

 ==============================

 DEPS:
-	- jasmine for unit tests
+	* jasmine for unit tests
-	- jasmine-headless-webkit for executing same
+	* jasmine-headless-webkit for executing same
-	- Google Closure for the special sauce?
+    * ruby (2.0.0 and greater)

 TODO:
 * Investigate CI solutions.
 Will TravisCI work with JS-exclusive projects?
 Run Jasmine specs?
 Other tests?